WallarooLabs/blog.wallaroolabs.com/content/post/celery-to-stream-processing.md

         self.alerts = dict()
 ```

-Rather than access our alerts from the database like we did in the Celery example, our Wallaroo application initializes an Alert object that stores our alerts in a python dictionary.
-Additionally, we provide two methods to access this object.
-The ability to add and remove from our dictionary. `Alerts.alerts` eventually will look like this `{"price_to_notify": [user_ids], ...}`.
+Rather than access our alerts from the database like we did in the Celery example, our Wallaroo application initializes an Alerts object that stores our alerts in a python dictionary.
+Additionally, we provide two methods to access this object; The ability to add and remove from our dictionary. `Alerts.alerts` eventually will look like this `{"price_to_notify": [user_id1, user_id2, ...]}`.

 ```python
 class BTCPrice(object):